Salumpharesy/data-analysis-projects/Plant Data-set/README.md

 ## Questions

-- Show the Price distribution.
+- Show the price distribution.
 (High, Low and average Price.

 - Identify the names of the plants of which the price is above the average price.

 - Identify the names of the plants with the highest Price.

-- List of Plant  Types.
+- List of plant types.

-- List of Plant colors.
+- List of plant colors.

-- List of Plants of which the values are not added in column color.
+- List of plants of which the values are not added in column color.

-- ive the offer Price by supplier Id.
+- Give the offer Price by supplier Id.

 ## View interactive report